nonamescm/yex-lang/README.md

 Done, yex is now installed!

 ### NOTE

-if you want the repl install it with this command `cargo install --git https://github.com/nonamescm/yex-lang.git --features=repl`
+if you want the repl install it with this command `cargo install --git https://github.com/nonamescm/yex-lang.git`

 ## How to

 A basic tutorial can be found at [DOCS.md](/DOCS.md)

 ## TODO

-  * [ ] Closures
+- [ ] Closures
-  * [x] Garbage collection
+- [x] Garbage collection
-  * [x] Lists
+- [x] Lists
-  * [ ] Modules
+- [ ] Modules

 ## Contributing

-  * Open an issue if you find any bug
+- Open an issue if you find any bug
-  * Submit a PR if you want to implement a new feature
+- Submit a PR if you want to implement a new feature